Dry rot treatment

 How much does it cost to treat dry rot?

-Some forms of wood rot like wet rot remain localised to the source of water ingress which usually makes them easier to repair.
-Dry rot however is caused by the Serpula lacrymans fungus which can germinate and spread causing fungal decay across surfaces and can ultimately put the whole building at risk.
-Naturally, the extent and severity will have a direct impact on how much it costs to treat the problem.
+The serpula lacrymans fungus which causes dry rot can germinate and spread throughout a property causing fungal decay across surfaces that can ultimately put the whole building at risk.
+Naturally, the extent of this spread and severity of the damage it has caused will have a direct impact on how much it costs to treat the problem.

 Our dry rot treatment reviews

-Given that dry rot mycelium and fungus can have such serious effects on your property, you must contact a dry rot treatment specialist that you can absolutely trust.
-Whilst we have a multitude of industry qualifications and accreditations for our treatment process, our reviews on Trustpilot will give you an idea of what real customers have had to say about their experience of working with our dry rot team.
+Given that dry rot can have such serious effects on your property, you want to hire a dry rot treatment specialist that you can trust.
+Peter Cox has numerous accreditations for our treatment process, but our 2,000 reviews and ‘Excellent’ rating on Trustpilot will give you an idea of what real customers have had to say about their experience of working with our team.

 Local dry rot treatment near you